Domperidone: Regulatory approval

-It was reported in 2007 that domperidone is available in 58 countries, including Canada, but the uses or indications of domperidone vary between nations.
+It was reported in 2007 that domperidone is available in 58 countries, but the uses or indications of domperidone vary between nations.
 In Italy it is used in the treatment of gastroesophageal reflux disease and in Canada, the drug is indicated in upper gastrointestinal motility disorders and to prevent gastrointestinal symptoms associated with the use of dopamine agonist antiparkinsonian agents.
 In the United Kingdom, domperidone is only indicated for the treatment of nausea and vomiting and the treatment duration is usually limited to 1 week.

-In the United States, domperidone is not currently a legally marketed human drug and it is not approved for sale in the United States.
-On 7 June 2004, FDA issued a public warning that distributing any domperidone-containing products is illegal.
+In the United States, domperidone is not a legally marketed human drug and it is not approved for sale there.
+(There is an exception for use in people with treatment-refractory gastrointestinal symptoms under an FDA Investigational New Drug application.)
+In June 2004, the Food and Drug Administration (FDA) issued a warning that distributing any domperidone-containing products is illegal.

-It is available over-the-counter to treat gastroesophageal reflux and functional dyspepsia in many countries, such as Ireland, the Netherlands, Italy, South Africa, Mexico, India, Chile, and China.
+It is available over-the-counter to treat gastroesophageal reflux disease and functional dyspepsia in many countries, such as Ireland, the Netherlands, Italy, South Africa, Mexico, India, Chile, and China.

-Domperidone is not generally approved for use in the United States.
-There is an exception for use in people with treatment-refractory gastrointestinal symptoms under an FDA Investigational New Drug application.